 - If you’re selling something with your funnel you’ll need WooCommerce, Stripe, and Paypal (all free)

 Let me calculate all of those costs for you…

 In total it’s between $20-$110 per month.
 This includes the cost of Thrive’s entire suite of apps, Cartflows Pro , and quality hosting.

 The reason for the big range in pricing is because the price for premium hosting varies.
 PLUS some funnels don’t require ecommerce for setup.

-….So, if you’re doing a simple lead-gen, list-building, webinar, or application funnel you don’t need to spend $110/mo.
+….So, if you’re doing a simple lead-gen, list-building, webinar, or application funnel (with no ecommerce) you don’t need to spend $110/mo.
 Let me explain below:

 - Cartflows Pro (needed for ecommerce ability) is $299/year.
 If however you are just doing a lead gen or webinar funnel you can use the free version of Cartflows.

 - Teachable has a free option too.
 But in order to access their Zapier integration – which will automagically put new customers from WordPress into Teachable – the cost is $30/mo (plus the cost of a zap).
 If you are willing to do it manually you could live without it too.

 …. there are also other options that don’t need Zapier.
 I’ve just included Teachable because it’s popular.
 Also because it’s free to start if you’re can manage doing it manually.